ShunSakurai/check_forbidden/README.md

 ![CSV](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_csv.png)

+The exported result CSV file is also encoded in UTF-8 with commas as the delimiters.

 ### Keyboard shortcuts
 Buttons and radio buttons can be selected by pressing the underlined characters on the keyboard.
 For other buttons without an underline, they can be invoked with the following keys:

-- Run! - with Enter or the space bar
+- Run! - with the space bar
 - Show / hide options - with O

+The "Enter (Return)" key can be used to invoke the focused widget.

+The shortcut keys are disabled when the cursor is in the entry fields.
+That allows you to type directly in the fields.

 ## Known issues and workarounds

 ### Garbled display on Command Prompt
 Sometimes multi-byte characters on Windows Command Prompt seem garbled.
 To correct this, right click on the title bar, select "Properties / Font," and choose another font.
+The quickest way to open the Properties may be to press Alt + Space and then P.

 ![Garbled](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_garbled.png)